 Just hearing the word “cancer” is terrifying.
 Taking that first step to figure out what to do next can be overwhelming.
 If you have been dealing with cancer, know someone who is or was just diagnosed, please tell them about my website.
 I am NOT a doctor or nutritionist, but I am the wife of a man diagnosed with Prostate cancer in 2008, CLL in 2010 and Melanoma in 2012.
 I’ve spent hundreds of hours on line and gone to thousands of websites since 2010 learning all this information.

 Let me begin by giving you a little background information on why I decided to write this cancer-blog website.
-My daughters, Deborah and Erin had been telling me for several months to blog about his (our) experiences living with cancer.
+My daughters, Deborah and Erin, had been telling me for several months to blog about his (our) experiences living with cancer.
 BUT……..the first thing I had to do was to learn what a blog was and how to set one up (this was in 2010).
-After Debi taught me, I decided that setting up numerous posts on several blog sites was just too slow of a process.
+After Deb taught me, I decided that setting up numerous posts on several blog sites was just too slow of a process.
 I decided, instead, to create my own site where all the information could be in one place.
-My hope is that all the material I have gathered over the past eight years will be helpful, not only to those that have been dealing with cancer or for those that know of someone dealing with cancer, but for those who have just been diagnosed with it as well.
+My hope is that all the material I have gathered over the past nine years will be helpful, not only to those that have been dealing with cancer or for those that know of someone dealing with cancer, but for those who have just been diagnosed with it as well.
 Every time I learn something new the information is put on my website.

 I talked to friends and family members and they all agreed; the website was a good idea.
 Everyone told me almost the same thing.
 “If I only helped one person, what more could I ask for?”
 That one sentence really made me think.
 I don’t think of myself as a writer but who better to tell our story; to talk about the changes that have taken place in our life after not one, but three cancer diagnosis, than someone who is living through it at this moment.
 This site will tell you what Tom and I have done and continue to do, to deal with his cancer diagnosis.